MRCIEU/CheckSumStats/README.md

 #> [1] 2417
 ```

-Our SNP list now contains the rsids for the GWAS catalog top hits, the
+Our SNP list now contains the rsids for: 1) the GWAS catalog top hits,
-MAF reference set, and the “exposure SNPs”.
-Next, we extract the summary
+2) the MAF reference set and 3) the “exposure SNPs”.
+Next, we extract
-associations statistics for these SNPs from the outcome dataset of
+the summary associations statistics for these SNPs from the glioma
-interest (glioma).
+outcome dataset.
 The example below has already been restricted to the
 SNPs of interest to save space.
 The extract\_snps function only works on
 MAC or linux operating systems.